 After the first session, you may notice

-However, they are temporary and disappear within a few days.
-You will see the results after four days as the toxin takes some time to relax the muscles.
-You will see the maximum effect after the first week, which may last for 3-4 months (may vary from person to person) (1).
-You may have to go for multiple sessions to maintain a smooth appearance.
+However, they are temporary and disappear within 20-30 minutes.
+Visible changes can be seen only after 4 to 7 days as the toxin takes some time to relax the muscles.
+You can see the maximum effect after the first week, and the results may last for 4 to 5 months (may vary from person to person) (1).
+Repeated sessions every 4 to 6 months may help in keeping the hyperactive muscles relaxed, thereby preventing development of deeper and permanent lines.

 Things To Know Before Your Treatment